OctoPrint/OctoPrint-FirmwareUpdater/README.md

 ### AVRDUDE setup

-AVRDUDE needs to be installed in the server, where OctoPrint is running.
+AVRDUDE needs to be installed on the server where OctoPrint is running.

 #### Raspberry Pi